What do gifted students need? Learnwell Collective is here to help!

 There are two schools of thought when it comes to teaching gifted students: acceleration and enrichment.
 Acceleration is the opportunity to go faster.
 Students skipping multiple grades or taking the SATs at age 12 may come to mind when you think of the most extreme versions of acceleration.
 Enrichment, on the other hand, is going deeper.

 With the mental health challenges that this generation faces, we believe that enrichment is the better way.
 We’re not in a hurry, and we believe that it is really beneficial and healthy for students to better understand their own gifts, talents, and passions.
 Knowing that all students have areas of strength and intellect, we support gifted students’ desire to explore what motivates them and what sparks their curiosity.

 To be clear, REACH is not a gifted program where students’ test scores determine their participation.
-It is a monthly menu of enrichment opportunities for any student to choose from, explore, and engage in.
+It is a regular menu of enrichment opportunities for any student to choose from, explore, and engage in.

 In addition, our hybrid school model allows for accommodation of accelerated learners because of the strong partnership between teachers and parents.

 Examples of Gifted Activities Learnwell Offers through REACH

 While each quarter offers a different spotlight, every quarter provides a range of activities for students of multiple interests.
 Writing contests, poetry readings, and writing book reviews have been some of the writing-based activities in the past.
 Strong readers are encouraged to explore books at a deeper level, research authors, and learn about the publishing process.

 STEM challenges have also been a spotlight.
 Students have been able to explore engineering at a deeper level, coding, and even typing at the youngest of ages.
 One month in particular, REACH hosted a schoolwide typing contest.
 The kindergarten through second-grade students reigned victorious over the older middle school students.